The Historical Price of Gold

 Although gold is considered by many to be a conservative investment option its strongest point is its underlying and inherent value.
 Investors have witnessed its ability to generate large returns when other forms of popular investments have crashed.

 Today there is an overall belief that one’s investment portfolio should include gold.
 Many financial experts agree with this.
 Often what they don’t agree on though is the percentage that gold should be of your overall investment portfolio.
-This ranges from 10% to 30%, depending on who you talk to.
+This depends on the personal circumstances and risk adversity of each individual investor.

 All this is underpinned by the overall belief that the price of gold will continue to rise over time and act as a wealth protection cushion during uncertain times.

-If you are interested in adding gold to your investment portfolio you might find this article helpful:
+If you are interested in adding gold to your investment portfolio you might find this article that I have written elsewhere on this site helpful: Tips For Buying Gold